akbiggs/UnityTimer/README.md

 A test scene + script demoing all the features is included with the package in the `Timer/Example` folder.

-## Motivation

-Out of the box, without this library, there are two main ways of handling timers in Unity:

-1. Use a coroutine with the WaitForSeconds method.
-2. Store the time that your timer started in a private variable (e.g. `startTime = Time.time`), then check in an Update call if `Time.time - startTime >= timerDuration`.

-The first method is verbose, forcing you to refactor your code to use IEnumerator functions.
-Furthermore, it necessitates having access to a MonoBehaviour instance to start the coroutine, meaning that solution will not work in non-MonoBehaviour classes.
-Finally, there is no way to prevent WaitForSeconds from being affected by changes to the [time scale](http://docs.unity3d.com/ScriptReference/Time-timeScale.html).

-The second method is error-prone, and hides away the actual game logic that you are trying to express.

-This library alleviates both of these concerns, making it easy to add an easy-to-read, expressive timer to any class in your Unity project.

 ## Usage Notes / Caveats